TheLastCylon/ecosystem/documentation/examples/fun_factory/fun_factory.md

 The real demonstrations for this example, are in `[router]`.

-So, let's do a brief overview of each of the components, then we'll look at `[router]` in detail.
+So, let's do a brief overview the other components, then we'll look at `[router]` in detail.

 ---
 #### `[client]`